East–West Line (Singapore): Rolling stock

-Train control
+Signalling

-The East West line is equipped with Thales SelTrac communications-based train control (CBTC) moving block signalling system with automatic train control (ATC) under automatic train operation (ATO) GoA 3 (DTO).
+The East–West Line is equipped with Thales SelTrac communications-based train control (CBTC) moving block signalling system with automatic train control (ATC) under automatic train operation (ATO) Grades of Automation (GoA) 3.
 The subsystems consist of automatic train protection (ATP) to govern train speed, NetTrac MT Automatic Train Supervision (ATS) to track and schedule trains and a computer-based interlocking (CBI) system that prevents incorrect signal and track points to be set.

 The old signalling system has undergone decommissioning work from August 2018 and was completed on 23 November 2018.
-It consists of Westinghouse fixed block signalling system with Automatic train control (ATC) under Automatic train operation (ATO) GoA 2 (STO).
+It consists of Westinghouse fixed block signalling system with Automatic train control (ATC) under Automatic train operation (ATO) GoA 2.
 The subsystems consist of Automatic train protection (ATP) to govern train speed, Automatic Train Supervision (ATS) to track and schedule trains and a Relay interlocking system that prevents incorrect signal and track points to be set.

 The stretch of track between Pioneer and Tuas Link stations was equipped with the new signalling system which came into use in June 2017.
 As the section of track between Pioneer and Joo Koon support 'mixed-mode' of both signalling systems, trains terminating at either Joo Koon or Tuas Link would have to change signalling modes at Pioneer MRT station as trains terminating at Joo Koon would proceed to a turn back siding which was built as part of the TWE which only supports the new signalling system.
 Eastbound trains towards Pasir Ris would have to change back to the old signalling system at Pioneer MRT station.
 This procedure was removed after the train collision at Joo Koon as trains terminated at Joo Koon.
 The new signalling system became fully operational on 28 May 2018.

-Automatic full-height platform screen doors by Westinghouse were originally installed in all underground stations since opening, and half-height platform screen doors by ST Engineering's Electronics sector were installed by August 2011 on elevated stations.
-Tuas West extension stations have half-height platform screen doors, manufactured by Fangda.
+Platform screen doors

+When the line was first opened, full-height platform screen doors supplied by Westinghouse were installed at underground stations.
+These doors serve to prevent suicides, enable climate control within the station, better security control by restricting access to the tunnels and tracks and for overall passenger safety considerations.
+The authorities initially rejected calls for platform screen doors to be installed at elevated stations by casting doubts over functionality and concerns about the high installation costs.
+Nevertheless, the LTA reversed its decision and made plans to install half-height platform screen doors on elevated stations on 25 January 2008.
+The first platform screen doors by ST Electronics were installed at Pasir Ris, Jurong East and Yishun stations in 2009 as trial runs.
+Subsequently, installation began in May 2011 at Ang Mo Kio station on the North–South Line.
+On 14 March 2012, platform screen doors became operational at all elevated stations on the East–West Line.
+Stations along the TWE had half-height platform screen doors manufactured by Fangda installed during the station's construction.